What is the State?

 capitalism because of the need, particularly in times of full employment,

 for a healthier, more exploitable population.
-It was also conceded, after
+Welfare provision was also conceded, after

-the second world war especially, when they feared a more far reaching
+the second world war especially, when the capitalist class feared a more far reaching

 working-class movement if concessions were not made.

-However, this has always been an area of conflict.
+However, the welfare state has always been an area of conflict.

 The working class has seen the welfare state as a vital safety net, which